tejas-1111/Botomania-2020/README.md

 # BOTOMANIA 2020 - Reversi / Othello

+# Clarification
+- The first coordinate should be the row and the second one will be column
+- The timelimit for each move is 1 second

 ## Game Rules

 Reversi is a classic board game for two players.
 Reversi is a very dynamic board game; the board position can change dramatically with each move.
 So make your bot think twice before every move!